Rinshad/azure-devops-demo/README.md

 The proxy is implemented by an HAproxy instance.
 To install, configure and run the HAproxy, we use an Ansible role contained in the repository.
 The proxy is deployed via an automated Jenkins job.

 Currently, we are extending our offering, also to guarantee high availability for the application, therefore we are setting up a secondary installation of our cloud offering.
 In the beginning, this will be set up with an active-passive approach.
-We are going to regularly test the switchover from the primary data center and the secondary one.
+We will regularly test the switchover from the primary data centre and the secondary one.
 To enable the developers to validate the correct switchover, we install another Graylog and ELK stack in the secondary data center.

 Here, we need your help to grant access to the developers to the new Graylog cluster, via our proxy.